asicerik/go4004/README.md

 ![Visualizer Program in Action](https://dl.dropboxusercontent.com/s/cho3c26wtrkhzh4/Go%204004.jpg?dl=0)

-As you can see in this image, the CPU clock is running at about 120kHz.
+As you can see in this image, the CPU clock is running at about 150kHz.
 The real CPU was rated at 750kHz, so we are a little off :)
 **However**,  the intent of this project was not to make a fast emulator, but rather something that actually models the CPU and its peripherals.
 ## Project update as of 01/01/2019

  - ALU is now implemented with ADD
  - LED count program added using the ALU.
 Down to a loop of 5 instructions now :)
- - Performance dropped again to 120kHz.
-Unclear why these changes are dropping performance so much.
-It should be conditional code

 ## Current project status as of 12/31/2018